fleet-sdk/docs/docs/transaction-building.md

 To do so, you must call the `sendChangeTo()` method and pass an address as the only parameter.

-In the following example, we are sending the change to the `9gNvAv97W71Wm33GoXgSQBFJxinFubKvE6wh2dEhFTSgYEe783j` address.
+In the following example, the change will be sent to the `9gNvAv97W71Wm33GoXgSQBFJxinFubKvE6wh2dEhFTSgYEe783j` address.

 <!-- prettier-ignore -->
 ```ts